Skip to content

 The project is voluntary and to be eligible for assistance the client must be in 'high need'.
 Issues may include:

+The project is managed by the Northern Australia Aboriginal Justice Agency (NAAJA).
 Referrals to the project may come from prisoners themselves, NAAJA Prison-based Throughcare Workers, Darwin Correctional Centre's Sentence Management team, Don Dale Juvenile Detention Centre, NT Community Corrections, lawyers, other service providers and families of prisoners.

 The Indigenous throughcare project is funded by the Commonwealth Attorney-General's Department.